clemsonMakerspace/admin/meeting-minutes/Spring-2018/2018-01-11_team_meeting.md

   - Shop Towels for Tim's room
   - Bowden Tube for mini's
   - Step stool to reach top row of mini's

+## Timesheet (Very briefly)
+- Need an intern to set up a Timebot to alert us when timesheets are due this semester.
+  - First timesheet due Tuesday